 But what was that they heard?
 A giggle?
 (4)

-They were fortunate to have stumbled (5) in a friendly, somewhat over excited dryad’s territory.
-After some chatter to satisfy the social-starved fey, the PCs could finally have a decent rest.
+They were fortunate to have stumbled (5) in a friendly, somewhat over-excited dryad’s territory.
+After some chatter to satisfy the socially-starved fey, the PCs could finally have a decent rest.
 Next day, after offering them a delicious breakfast of berries and nectar, the dryad asked if they could solve a problem of hers: a burrowing monster was damaging the nearby trees’ roots to her great dismay.
 She had gifts for them if they would be so kind…

 Acid-Spitting Giant Motherfuckin’ Centipede!

 The PCs accepted gladly.
 Following her advice, they baited the monster with dead animals placed near its lair.
 The thing did showed itself and combat ensued (6).
 The well-rested adventurers had many tools at their disposal.
 The Tabaxi blinded the (Large) Centipede with a special arrow.
 The beast’s tremorsense couldn’t detect the levitating Kalohan, Shin perched on a branch, nor Corpos and Lucky whom were too far.
 It left the tough Goro-Tso and nimble Philleas as targets.
 It did managed to grab the bard between its fearsome mandibles, grievously wounding him, but it soon succumbed under the combined onslaught of its attackers.

 The Dryad was overjoyed with this victory and gave the PCs well-crafted bows and magic mu-ngyengyue bracelets.